RAAHS provide eligible Pharmaceutical Benefits Scheme (PBS) medicines for free to patients in remote areas.

 Electronic order form

-The form must display:
+The form must:

-- the name of the AHS
+- display a header that includes the AHS registration number, the name of the AHS and address

 Medicines not available under Aboriginal Health Service arrangements